gensichen/parts-tracker/README.md

 4. **Testing and Quality**
     - Dedicated test directory for maintaining test suites
     - Infrastructure as code for consistent deployments
+    - Use of Guard clauses.
+    - Use of Fluent Assertions and NSubstitute.

 For detailed technical decisions and trade-offs, please refer to [SOLUTION.md](SOLUTION.md).